mehdilight/retrofit-php/docs/converters.md

 ### Use JSON Converter When:
 - Working with modern REST APIs
-- You need simple, fast serialization
+- You need simple, fast serialization without type safety
-- Your API uses JSON format
+- Your API uses JSON format and you prefer working with arrays
-- You're building a new application
+- You're building simple integrations or scripts

+### Use Typed JSON Converter When:
+- You want type-safe API responses with IDE autocomplete
+- Your API has complex nested structures
+- You value refactoring support and static analysis
+- You prefer object-oriented code over array manipulation
+- You want self-documenting API contracts through DTOs

 ### Use XML Converter When:
 - Working with legacy systems